 The Department also conducts a Coyote Predation Control and an intensive pocket gopher management program in the Rochester area.

-Trent Keller, our Farm Production Specialist is available to assist producers with a variety of services that could benefit their farm management and productivity.
+Our Ag Services Staff is available to assist producers with a variety of services that could benefit their farm management and productivity.
 Services include soil and feed sampling; field inspections; specialty crops consultation, weed, insect and disease monitoring and control; marketing recommendations; and other services to numerous to mention.
-Trent is also our liaison with the Highway 2 Conservation Alliance, a partnership between Athabasca County, Sturgeon County and Westlock County whose mandate is to develop and demonstrate environmentally sustainable agriculture practices.

 The Service Board sponsors several management workshops every year.
 The Agriculture Service Board also hosts the Annual Farm Women’s Conference.

 The Agricultural Service Board promotes the planting of trees and the many benefits that tree planting projects provide.

 Orders for tree seedlings from Tree Time or the Alberta Tree Nursery can be made at the County office.

 The board also provides a tree moving service.
 The tree mover, a 44′ tree spade mounted on a three-ton truck, is capable of moving trees up to 12 feet tall.
 The tree moving service is intended for farm beautification and wind break establishment only.

 The Agricultural Service Board has a roadside backsloping program that promotes the improvement of roadsides to benefit water management and weed and brush control.
 The policy states that interested landowners can approach the service board and request the work be done by county forces or are eligible to have the work done themselves and be compensated $1500 per half mile of completed backsloping.